pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 + Reworked switching tools temporarily through modifier keys or right-clicking to be more reliable - [#1675](https://github.com/pencil2d/pencil/pull/1675)

 ### Bug Fixes
 + Fixed an issue where undoing after deleting a layer caused the program to crash - [#1412](https://github.com/pencil2d/pencil/issues/1412)
 + Fixed an issue where certain user interface controls did not display correctly when using the Direct2D platform on Windows - [#1575](https://github.com/pencil2d/pencil/pull/1575)
-+ Fixed several issues where the canvas did not immediately update after using certain actions - [#1642](https://github.com/pencil2d/pencil/pull/1642), [#1581](https://github.com/pencil2d/pencil/pull/1581), [#1580](https://github.com/pencil2d/pencil/pull/1580), [#1577](https://github.com/pencil2d/pencil/pull/1577), [#1576](https://github.com/pencil2d/pencil/issues/1576)
++ Fixed several issues where the canvas did not immediately update after performing certain actions - [#1642](https://github.com/pencil2d/pencil/pull/1642), [#1581](https://github.com/pencil2d/pencil/pull/1581), [#1580](https://github.com/pencil2d/pencil/pull/1580), [#1577](https://github.com/pencil2d/pencil/pull/1577), [#1576](https://github.com/pencil2d/pencil/issues/1576)
 + Fixed an issue where undoing the deletion of a keyframe caused the program to perform an additional undo operation or crash - [#1629](https://github.com/pencil2d/pencil/pull/1629)
 + Fixed an issue where the hand tool icon remained active after zooming with a stylus - [#1633](https://github.com/pencil2d/pencil/pull/1633)
 + Fixed an issue where transforming areas in certain imported footage would color them black - [#1642](https://github.com/pencil2d/pencil/pull/1642)
 + Fixed an issue where fill operations were performed twice when performed with a tablet - [#1667](https://github.com/pencil2d/pencil/pull/1667)
-+ Fixed an issue where the system language was detected incorrecty on systems that have secondary languages configured - [#1703](https://github.com/pencil2d/pencil/pull/1703)
++ Fixed an issue where the system language was detected incorrectly on systems that have secondary languages configured - [#1703](https://github.com/pencil2d/pencil/pull/1703)
 + Fixed an issue where mouse wheel zoom misbehaved on some systems using the X Window System - [#1716](https://github.com/pencil2d/pencil/pull/1716), [#1711](https://github.com/pencil2d/pencil/issues/1711)
 + Fixed an issue where undo information was recorded improperly for the first change made after navigating between frames - [#1717](https://github.com/pencil2d/pencil/pull/1717)
 + Fixed an issue where the project recovery dialog appeared behind the main window on some systems - [#1721](https://github.com/pencil2d/pencil/pull/1721)